Spanish–Algerian War (1775–1785)

-The Spanish–Algerian War was a conflict between the Spanish Empire and the Regency of Algiers.
+The Spanish–Algerian War was a conflict between the Spanish Empire and the Regency of Algiers from 1775 to 1785.

 An attempted peace treaty in 1766 resulted only in an exchange of captives captured in Barbary corsair attacks.
 Spain officially declared war in 1775, launching an ill-fated invasion led by Alejandro O'Reilly that was repelled with significant losses.
 Algerian privateering increased post-invasion, and Spain's attempts at peace through diplomacy with despite the support of the Ottoman Empire.

-Two separate bombardments of Algiers by Rear admiral Antonio Barceló in 1783 and 1784 inflicted limited damage, but succeeded to open negotations.
+Two separate bombardments of Algiers by Rear admiral Antonio Barceló in 1783 and 1784 inflicted limited damage, but succeeded to open negotiations.
 The war concluded in 1785 with a treaty that required Spain to pay 700,000 pesos in exchange for ending piracy against Spain, although hostilities would return a generation later.

 Background

 Spain and Algeria were in a de facto constant state of conflict, ever since 1504, albeit war was rarely declared.
 Spain was especially incensed by this since Algerine pirates had been constantly harassing the Spanish coast for their slave hunting, Spain fought multiple wars with Algiers, but they were never able to end the local piracy once and for all.
 On top of that Spain recovered both Oran and Mers El Kébir, following their decisive victory in 1732.
 In 1766, some time after Baba Mohammed ben-Osman (also known as Muhammad V) was elected by the diwan of Algiers to be the Dey of Algiers, Spain attempted to sign a peace treaty with them, but that only ended in the exchange of captives in 1767, and 1768.

 In 1775, after raids didn't stop, Spain de jure declared war, and in May, sent Alejandro O'Reilly to lead an expedition against Algiers.